jenniferholcomb/mr-robogers-neighborhood/README.md

 ##Tests

 '''
-Describe: emptyString()
+Describe: emptyString(input)
 Test: "It should return 0 for an empty string."
-Code: emptyString("");
+Code: isEmpty(input);
 Expected Output: 0

-Test: "It should return 0 for a string that is only spaces."
+Describe: computeInput()

+Test: "Numbers 1-9, look for any number that starts with a 1."
-Code: wordCounter("            ");
+Code:
-Expected Output: 0

-Test: "It only take a string with numbers"
+const number = "9";
+const wordOne = "Beep!";
+computeInput(number);
+Expected Output: 0, "Beep!", 2, 3, 4, 5, 6, 7, 8, 9

+Test:
-Code: wordCounter("hi there 77");
+Code:
-Expected Output: 2
+Expected Output:

 '''